cyinnove/subfalcon/README.md

-# subMonit88r
+# subfalcon

-subMonit88r is a subdomain enumeration tool that allows you to discover and monitor subdomains for a given list of domains.
+subfalcon is a subdomain enumeration tool that allows you to discover and monitor subdomains for a given list of domains.
 It fetches subdomains from various sources, saves them to a SQLite database, and can notify updates via Discord.

 ## Table of Contents